omigroup/gltf-extensions/extensions/2.0/KHR_audio/README.md

 #### `maxDistance`

 The maximum distance between the emitter and listener, after which the volume will not be reduced any further.
 If zero or not specified, the audio emitter does not have a maximum distance, and it can be heard from any distance.

+For the linear distance model, the max distance must be greater than the ref distance.
+For all distance models, max distance cannot be a negative number.

 #### `refDistance`

 A reference distance for reducing volume as the emitter moves further from the listener.
 For distances less than this, the volume is not reduced.
+This value cannot be zero or a negative number.
+If not specified, the default value is `1.0`.

 #### `rolloffFactor`

 Describes how quickly the volume is reduced as the emitter moves away from listener.
-When distanceModel is set to linear, the maximum value is 1.
+When distanceModel is set to linear, the maximum value is `1.0`.
 Otherwise, there is no upper limit to the rolloff factor.

 ### Using Audio Emitters